helm/charts/stable/chartmuseum/README.md

 helm install --name my-chartmuseum -f custom.yaml stable/chartmuseum
 ```

-To set the values directly in the command line, use the follosing command.
+To set the values directly in the command line, use the following command.
 Note that we have to base64 encode the json file because we cannot pass a multi-line text as a value.

 ```shell
 export JSONKEY=$(cat my-project-77e35d85a593.json | base64)